revoltchat/frontend/GUIDELINES.md

 - If you have relatively long and / or complex code, either explain what it does in the method / function comment or in-line reasonable comments throughout to make it easy to follow through.
 - Avoid importing external libraries in more than one component, re-export where appropriate.
 - Import only types where necessary, such as `revolt.js` in `@revolt/ui`.

+Also another major thing: **accessibility!**

+- Use semantic HTML everywhere.
+- Use suitable aria labels and the like when necessary.
+- Build UI with keyboard navigation and screen readers in mind.